 - Proteins, such as mealworms, earthworms, crickets, snails, and slugs.
 Some turtles can also eat beef, boiled eggs, and boiled chicken.

-- Some turtles will munch on flowers, like carnations, roses, geraniums, pansies, dandelions, petunias, lilies, and hibiscus.
+- Some turtles will munch on flowers like carnations, roses, geraniums, pansies, dandelions, petunias, lilies, and hibiscus.

 9. Hibernation

-Some turtles like to hibernate, or brumate during the winter.
-Because of this, they might eat less than usual and also stay less active.
 While most turtles brumate for a maximum of eight months a year, others brumate even less than that.
-If you’re worried about whether your turtle has gone brumation, you can always talk to your veterinarian.
+If you’re worried about whether your turtle has gone brumation, you can always talk to your veterinarian.Â

 10. Pregnancy